Choosing between Costa Rica vs Hawaii depends on the type of trip you want.

 What are Costa Rica’s most notable destinations?

-But Costa Rica is such a huge place with so many notable destinations.
-For a full list, check out this post of the most beautiful places in Costa Rica.
+For more notable destinations, check out this post of the most beautiful places in Costa Rica.

 What are Hawaii’s most notable destinations?